nikzb/rgb-color-explorer/README.md

 * Put up on Souvlaki.io

 * Color Coder Game
+  * Double check font size for Round Number title
+  * Need to remove focus from all buttons in panel when each round is completed
+  * Need to figure out feedback arrow spacing - is it different in different browsers?
+Use svg icons instead?
   * Prevent backspace from navigating so it can function only as a way to delete characters with the keyboard
   * Add transitions between
     * level screen / game screen